katnaps/nixos-base/README.md

 ```

-## Install on NixOS
+## Installing NixOS
-by running this command below it should use the flake.nix in the directory to start installation process
+by running this command below it should use the flake.nix in the directory to start installation process we will be
+using the --flake flag
 ```
 # nixos-install --flake /mnt/etc/nixos#hostname
 ```